Systemic Revenue · Reference

 If they won't commit?

-You are either trying to fix the wrong behavior, or you have the wrong rep on your team.
+You are either trying to fix the wrong behavior, or you have the wrong rep on the team.

-The rep must say the commitment out loud.
-Success must be something you can explicitly see or hear on the next tape, not just a feeling.
+The rep says the commitment out loud.
+Success has to be something you can see or hear on the next tape, not a feeling.

 One Thing

-Don't try to fix 7 things.
-Pick ONE behavior and drill it until it's automatic.
+Do not try to fix seven things.
+Pick one behavior and drill it until it is automatic.

 Quantify Impact